 • Instagram & Snapchat takeovers, 2-6 students will be selected for these - they will touch base with TNT staff to get an info sheet and the log in details.

-• Volunteers are needed to help guide workshop attendees to classroom spaces on Friday & Saturday mornings.
+• Help guide workshop attendees to classroom spaces on Friday & Saturday mornings.

-• Ushers are needed to take tickets and check name badges for entry into the theatre for shows.
+• Serve as ushers to take tickets and check name badges for entry into the theatre for shows.

-• Help to set up for the pizza party on Thursday around 4:45pm.
+• Help to set up for social events.

 IMPROV-A-THON is pre-conference workshops that focuses on a variety of improvisational techniques and games.
 Sponsored and run by members of Brazos Valley TROUPE of Bryan-College Station as a gift to participants, the sessions are open to all Youth Conference registrants.
 Participation is not required but involvement is a great way to kick off the week's activities and begin to make friends with students from other companies.
 The sessions are come and go, and participants may attend one or both sessions, as desired.

 IMPROV-A-GANZA! is a culminating performance of the improvisational techniques learned during the pre-conference workshops and workshops held during the regular rotations.
 Coaches and teachers from those sessions make their recommendations for the Improv-A-Ganza! cast, which is announced during the Saturday afternoon performances.
 The selected members then meet briefly before presenting a final improvised performance on Saturday evening.